souheibhimself/S.H.S_Dark_colorful_theme/README.md

 ## About the Author

 My name is Souheib Houssein and I am a developer and this is my dream theme , you can visite my [GitHub profile](https://github.com/souheibhimself) for more details.
+## License

+This theme is licensed under the [MIT License](LICENSE).
+See the full text of the license for details.